Ages of Piety

 When the old hens were gone, my dad and grandpa would thoroughly clean the chicken house and spray it down with Carbolineum to kill mites and parasites in preparation for chicken catching night.
 Some years Grandpa would brighten up the coop walls with a coat of white wash, another job to entertain a kid if Grandpa didn’t finish before he got home from school.

 Chicken catching night was a big event.
 Relatives and neighbors carrying flashlights came to help capture a couple hundred sleeping pullets.
-Anything in the dark with flashlights was fun for the kids and squawking chickens only added to the excitement.
+Anything in the dark with flashlights was fun for the kids.
+Squawking chickens added to the excitement.
 The men would shine their flashlights into the trees, reach up and catch the pullets by the legs.
 The kids would grab the legs the men lowered down and carry the noisy struggling birds to the chicken house feed room where Grandpa had a wooden barrel waiting.
 We’d drop the chickens in the barrel.
 Grandpa pulled them out one by one, looked them over, set aside the culls, then forced a worming pill down their throats and let them loose in the chicken coop.
 The chicks in the spring were all supposed to be hens, but a few roosters made it through and had to be set aside.
 Grandpa also didn’t like to feed runts and the occasional one-legged hen who wouldn’t lay eggs anyway.

 Sleep always came easy after chicken catching night on Waschke Road.